mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 <p style="font-size:36px;" class="text-center"><a href="https://learn.business-science.io/30day-data-scientist-course-waitlist">Join My 30-Day Data Scientist Course Waitlist</a></p>

-I'm teaching you the tools, tricks, and hacks to accelerate getting a job (into as little as 30-days).
+I'm teaching you the tools, tricks, and hacks to accelerate getting a data science job (into as little as 30-days).
 [Check out the 30-Day Data Scientist Page](https://learn.business-science.io/30day-data-scientist-course-waitlist) to get a sneak peek at what's inside!